 One whole loaf pan was used for the bottom of the jeep and one cut in half for the top.
 I made green icing for most of the body of the jeep.
 I lined the jeep with sour licorice and used chocolate doughnuts for tires.
 All decorations, except for the alligator on the back were edible candies.

 I started with a rectangular cake.
 I printed the image off on the computer, and placed it on to the cake.
-I carved around the paper to shape the cake.
-Then, I iced the Shrek cake using butter cream icing.
+Then, I carved around the paper to shape the cake.
+Next, I iced the Shrek cake using butter cream icing.